Margaret Minnicks has been an online writer for many years. She writes articles that are interesting to her readers.

 Hair Can Detect Bitter Tastes

 Nasal passages and lungs are lined with fine hairs that detect and sweep out impurities.
 Hair can detect bitter tastes passing through them such as nicotine.
-The hairs increase their rate of movement to sweep out the bad stuff.

 Hair Tracks Your Sleep